Image

 Juvenile Detention

-Record Expungement
+Expungement

 What Are the Different Types of Juvenile Crimes in Benton and Throughout Missouri?

-• Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
+• Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
 Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.

 • Curfew Violations: This involves being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer by your side.
+These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer by your side.

-• Shoplifting and Theft/Burglary: Fortunately, the Missouri courts recognize that children may not have the same decision-making abilities as adults.
+• Shoplifting and Theft/Burglary: Thankfully, the Missouri courts recognize that children may not have the same decision-making abilities as adults.
 Property crimes, such as shoplifting and theft, are handled by the Juvenile Division.
 The approach is geared toward correcting juvenile behavior, frequently involving release to parents, restitution, probation, diversionary programs, counseling, or in more severe cases, detention or home confinement.

-• Vandalism: If a juvenile is charged with vandalism, their case is also heard by the Juvenile Division.
+• Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
 To be charged, vandalism must be proven to be purposeful.
-Penalties range from restitution and fines to probation or, in serious cases, detention.
+Penalties range from restitution and fines to probation or, in severe cases, detention.

-• Trespassing: Juvenile trespassing is typically driven by different intentions than adult trespassing.
-Fortunately, the courts see this and have far different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.
+• Trespassing: Juvenile trespassing is commonally driven by different intentions than adult trespassing.
+Consequently, and fortunately for you, the courts see this and have far different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.

-• Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
-The Juvenile Division can’t handle cases over that age.
-Yet, if a traffic violation is severe enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge may request the juvenile court to supersede.
+• Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
+The Juvenile Division can’t take any cases over that age, yet if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge will likely request the juvenile court to supersede.

 Juvenile Crimes Lawyer Benton, MO | Combs Waterkotte